meni-adin/the-ultimate-c-quiz/challenges/0007-challenge.md

-How can you get rid a const-qualifier without casting-out the const-qualifier explicitly?
+How can you get rid of a `const` qualifier without casting-out the `const` qualifier explicitly?